Wiki · Concept · Last reviewed June 19, 2026

 AI procurement is the governance of acquisition for AI systems, AI-enabled services, models, agents, datasets, evaluation tools, cloud services, and vendors.
 It is not only the act of buying software.
 It is the discipline of turning a proposed use case into enforceable requirements before a system enters an institution.

 A procurement process decides what problem is being solved, what data will be used, what risks are acceptable, who may rely on the output, what evidence the vendor must provide, what rights the buyer retains, how performance will be measured, what logs and audit rights exist, and how the system can be suspended, modified, or replaced.
-It connects directly to AI Governance, AI System Inventory, AI Audits and Assurance, and AI Liability and Accountability.
+It connects directly to AI Governance, AI System Inventory, AI Bill of Materials, AI Audits and Assurance, and AI Liability and Accountability.

 How It Works